 Scholarships and grants are the most common form of financial aid.
 Be persistent in your search, and you can land a large amount of money you don’t have to pay back.

-• Grants: Grants are like scholarships, except with a few strings attached.
+Grants are like scholarships, except with a few strings attached.
 Those strings mostly mean that if you stop meeting the eligibility requirements for the grant, you may have to repay it.
-According to the Federal Student Aid website, you might have to repay a grant if you withdraw from school, reduce your enrollment hours, or receive aid that reduces your financial need.
+According to the Federal Student Aid website, you Unigo if you withdraw from school, reduce your enrollment hours, or receive aid that reduces your financial need.
 However, this isn’t usually the case.
-Grants break down into these four categories:
+Grants break down into these four categories:- Federal Grants

 Professional organizations and businesses often provide grants to graduate students studying particular areas.
 Search for professional organizations for your field to get started.